named-data/ndn-cxx/docs/INSTALL.rst

 Supported platforms
 -------------------

-ndn-cxx uses continuous integration and has been tested on the following
+ndn-cxx uses continuous integration and has been tested on the following platforms:
-platforms:

--  Ubuntu 16.04 (amd64, armhf, i386)
+-  Ubuntu 16.04 (amd64)
--  Ubuntu 18.04 (amd64)
+-  Ubuntu 18.04 (amd64, armhf, i386)
 -  Ubuntu 19.10 (amd64)
 -  macOS 10.13
 -  macOS 10.14
 -  macOS 10.15
--  CentOS 7 (with gcc 7 and boost 1.58.0)
+-  CentOS 8

 ndn-cxx is known to work on the following platforms, although they are not officially
 supported:

 -  Debian >= 9
--  Fedora >= 24
+-  Fedora >= 29
 -  Gentoo Linux
 -  Raspbian >= 2017-08-16
 -  FreeBSD >= 11.3